 - $2.5 million to link farmers and businesses to information, education resources and apps

-- $1 million to build research partnerships for the farming sector.
+- $1 million in research to commercialise research for the farming sector.

 For more information on how to apply for assessments and grants, visit agriculture.vic.gov.au.

-Quote attributable to Member for Macedon Mary-Anne Thomas
+Quotes attributable to Member for Macedon, Mary-Anne Thomas MP

-“We’re proud to be helping Victorian farms move into the future with projects that will bring costs down and make our agriculture industry sustainable for many years to come.”
+“The Andrews Labor Government is proud to be helping our farms move into the future with projects that will bring costs down and make our agriculture industry sustainable for many years to come.”

 “We’re ensuring we can support farmers save on their energy bills and make their businesses more efficient.”